-- 1. Modified behavioral consequences are applied at the lower school to students in grades four and five.
-Violations of these guidelines, at the lower school level, may result in modified referrals issued by the Lower School Head or faculty and staff. - 2.
+- 1. Behavior violations and consequences for grades K-12, are at the discretion of the division heads and/or the Head of School.
+Serious infractions, that include other aggravating factors or harm the reputation of the school, may result in more serious consequences. - 2.
 The school reserves the right to address the use of technology, whether on or off campus, during school or non-school hours when it negatively impacts life at the school or the school's daily operations. - 3.
-The school reserves the right to search a student, a student's belongings, a student's locker, or a student's vehicle if there is reason to suspect the student is in possession of stolen property, obscene materials, illegal drugs, controlled substances, alcohol, or a weapon.
+The school and/or law enforcement reserves the right to search a student, a student's belongings, a student's locker, or a student's vehicle if there is reason to suspect the student is in possession of stolen property, obscene materials, illegal drugs, controlled substances, alcohol, or a weapon.